 The world is getting more “techy” by the day, and everyone needs some sort of programming knowledge.

 Make it a goal to learn the basics of a programming language, and if you really get fascinated with one, why not create additional time to become a pro in it with extra courses?
+This is one of the most useful SMART goals examples for students.

 18. Clear All Outstanding Debts in 6 Months